jeamy/asciisky/README.md

 All endpoints are referenced in the frontend via `static/js/constants.js`.

-- `GET /api/celestial` — positions for Sun, Moon, and planets
+- `GET /api/planets` — positions for Sun, Moon, and planets (direct computation, no cache)
-- `GET /api/celestial/{body}` — position for a single body
 - `GET /api/bright_asteroids` — bright asteroids with H–G magnitudes and event times
 - `GET /api/comets` — comets using MPC data with M1/k1 magnitude model and rise/set/transit times; optional `max_comets` query parameter; see `doc/comets.md`
-- `GET /api/cache_status` — cache status and precomputed data availability; see `doc/cache.md`
-- `GET /api/config` — current configuration including magnitude limits from environment variables
+- `GET /api/filters` — get/set user magnitude filters (applied at API layer)

 ### Simulated Time (optional)

-All celestial endpoints accept an optional `time` query parameter to simulate calculations at a specific UTC instant.
+All endpoints above accept an optional `time` query parameter to simulate calculations at a specific UTC instant.
 The value must be ISO 8601 and may end with `Z` or include a timezone offset.
 The backend normalizes it to UTC.

 - Examples:
-  - `/api/celestial?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`
-  - `/api/celestial/moon?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`
+  - `/api/planets?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`
   - `/api/bright_asteroids?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`
   - `/api/comets?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`